 Like coffee beans, chicory root can be roasted, ground and brewed into a delicious hot beverage.
 It tastes very similar to coffee but is caffeine-free.

-It’s also believed to be the richest plant source of inulin.
-This soluble fiber may aid in digestion and support a healthy gut by promoting the growth of beneficial bacteria — particularly Bifidobacteria and Lactobacilli (1).
+It is also a rich source of inulin.
+This soluble fiber may aid in digestion and support a healthy gut by promoting the growth of beneficial bacteria — particularly Bifidobacteria and Lactobacilli (

-In addition, it can stimulate your gallbladder to produce more bile, which may be beneficial for fat digestion (2).
+In addition, it can stimulate your liver to produce more bile, which may be beneficial for fat digestion (

 Chicory root can be found pre-ground and roasted, so it’s easy to prepare.
 Simply brew it like regular coffee grounds — in a filter coffee maker, French press or espresso machine.